Learn German in a virtual classroom

 Let’s see what these levels mean:

 - levels A1 and A2 refer to a beginner knowledge level of German.
-At the end of the course you know the most grammar and will be able to elaborate easy sentences with a limited German vocabulary
+At the end of the course, you know most of the grammar and will be able to elaborate easy sentences with a limited German vocabulary

 - levels B1 and B2 refer to an intermediate level.
-You have a fairly comprehension of German, and you start to be independent in your use of the language
+You have a fair comprehension of the language, starting to be independent in your use of the language

-- levels C1 and C2 indicate an advanced German knowledge.
-You are completely independent and can get away in any situation requiring an advanced linguistic knowledge.
+- levels C1 and C2 indicate advanced German knowledge.
+You are completely independent and can get away in any situation requiring advanced linguistic knowledge.
 You are fluent in any situation